 - Tell me about the process you use to ensure your customers don’t get viruses?

-A very common thing is to simply take a prospective provider’s word for it during the evaluation process.
+A very common mistake is to simply take a prospective provider’s word for it during the evaluation process.
 I think people do this so as to not appear rude or suspicious but this is a huge mistake.
-I know this happens because I will come in behind a competitor and hear “Oh, XYZ vendor does the same thing” and I KNOW for a FACT they don’t because I recently took a customer from that other company for that VERY SAME reason!
+I know this happens, because nine times out of ten, I will come in behind a competitor and hear “Oh, XYZ vendor does the same thing” and I KNOW for a FACT they don’t because I recently took a customer from that other company for that VERY SAME reason!

 You don’t need to worry about offending a prospective provider during this process if you take the right approach.

-- Proper documentation is important, can you show me an example of documentation, like a new user setup, you’ve done for another customer?
+- Proper documentation is important.
+Can you show me an example of documentation (a new user setup) you’ve done for another customer?

 - We have some big projects coming up, planning will be key.
 Can I see a recent project plan you’ve completed for a customer?